 International Students.
 Susquehanna University welcomes the interest of international students.
+Following a favorable review of a preliminary application for admission, the student receives formal application materials.
 In addition to the application, candidates are required to submit two letters of recommendation, secondary school course lists and examination results, the Test of English as a Foreign Language (TOEFL) if English is not the first language, and certification of financial support.
 The SAT is required of native English speakers, and SAT Subject Test scores are highly desirable.
 International applicants may not request Early Decision nor use the Write Option alternative to standardized testing.
-Please address all inquiries to Associate Director of Admissions Denise Moy at email@example.com.
+Please address all inquiries to the Office of Admissions.

 Students with learning disabilities who are most likely to succeed at Susquehanna are those who understand the nature of their disability, are able to be assertive about their needs and are strongly motivated to succeed.

 Further information on Susquehanna's policies and services for students with learning disabilities appears in the Student Services section.